Resort vs. Local Island. How To Choose?

 There is no doubt that resorts are known for their amazing bungalows.
 There are no resorts without them.
 As I’ve already said, Maldivian bungalows are furnished villas, which are located either ashore or on the ocean.
 What is more, the bungalows located on a water have a glass floor [not all of them], through which you can observe the underwater world of the Maldives, and it is simply astonishing!

 The area of villa which can reach 500-700 m2 and even more, is truly impressive!
-The average cost of a bungalow renting of starts from of $350 per night (including all taxes and fees).
+The lowest cost of a bungalow renting is starting from $220 per night (including all taxes and fees).
 But you will get a luxurious accommodation with a beautiful view of the ocean!